AryamanSrii/DiscPy/docs/index.rst

-.. discord.py documentation master file, created by sphinx-quickstart on Fri Aug 21 05:43:30 2015.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to discord.py
+Welcome to DiscPy
 ===========================

 .. image:: /images/snake.svg
 .. image:: /images/snake_dark.svg

-discord.py is a modern, easy to use, feature-rich, and async ready API wrapper for Discord.
+DiscPy is a modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python, based on ``discord.py``.

 **Features:**